AnthonySotoColling/phase-3-projects/README.md

 ---

-what can you to on our page? glad you asked you can..
+what can you do on our page? glad you asked you can..

 - browse games
 - see our stock of games
 - see a rating of games
-- check for our priceing of games
+- check for our pricing of games
 - order games

 wireframe https://wireframe.cc/NWhXN4